-2-7 PERIOD TARDIES: Teachers assign 8th period for 1st and 2nd Tardies - 3rd Tardy Office Referral

-Note: Students with excessive 1st period tardies are placed on a contract.
+2-7 PERIOD TARDIES: Teachers assign 8th period detention for 1st and 2nd Tardies - 3rd Tardy Office Referral Note: Students with excessive 1st period tardies are placed on a Tardy Contract.
 TELEPHONES/STUDENT USE: Students may only use the office phone when an emergency situation exists.
 Students must have prior permission from the teacher to use the classroom phone.
-After school, students may use the library phone to make calls.
+Before school or after school, students may use the library phone to make calls.
 Student cell phones must be turned off and out of sight during the instructional day.
 If a student's phone rings or is used on campus during school hours, it will be confiscated and must be picked up by a parent in the office at the end of the school day.
 Please refer to Cell Phones for our school policy.